line72/usbmdistros/website/content/products/kerum-twilight_of_the_apocalypse.md

 ---
+actualPrice: $8.00 - 10.00
-title: "Kerum - Twilight Of The Apocalypse"
+album: Twilight Of The Apocalypse
-date: 2021-06-22T16:40:40
-draft: false
-artist: "Kerum"
+artist: Kerum
-album: "Twilight Of The Apocalypse"
 categories:
 - Vinyl
+date: '2021-06-26T15:22:50'
+draft: false
 images:
-    - "/images/covers/kerum-twilight_of_the_apocalypse.jpg"
-thumbnailImage: "/images/covers/kerum-twilight_of_the_apocalypse-thumb.jpg"
-actualPrice: $8.00 - 10.00
+- /images/covers/kerum-twilight_of_the_apocalypse.jpg
 inStock: true
+thumbnailImage: /images/covers/kerum-twilight_of_the_apocalypse-thumb.jpg
+title: Kerum - Twilight Of The Apocalypse
 ---

 ## Vinyl